mirayyilmaz-QA/Ecommerce-QA-Suite/README.md

 # Ecommerce QA Suite
 A comprehensive end-to-end quality engineering project for a modern e-commerce platform, covering Manual, API, UI Automation, Performance, and Database testing.

-## Target Platform: Magento 2 Demo
+## Target Platform: Magento 2
-For this project, I selected the Magento 2 Open Source Demo as my primary testing target.
+For this project, I selected the 'Magento 2 Open Source' as my primary testing target.

 ## Why I Chose This Platform
 * Magento is a world-class, enterprise-level e-commerce engine.
 Unlike simple "todo" apps or practice websites, Magento provides a high-fidelity environment with: